gautamgc17/gautamgc17/README.md

 #### I'm pursuing B.E in Electronics and Communication.

-- 🖼 I'm currently exploring Deep Learing.
-- 🎈 Learning about Natural Language Processing
+- 🔭 I’m currently working on Deep Learning and Natural Language Processing Projects.
-- 🤖 I'm also making projects related to computer vision
+- 🌱 I’m currently learning Web Development.
-- 😎 Coding everyday to improve my skills in `Python` and `C++`
+- 😎 Coding everyday to improve my skills in `Python` and `C++`.
 - 😍 I'm really fond of `Python`.
-- 🙌 I have also started to contribute in open-source.
+- 👯 I’m looking to collaborate on projects and hackathons🤝.
+- 🤔 I’m looking for help with open-source contributions.

 ### Connect with me: